Two of the most important metrics for SaaS teams to track are customer churn rate and customer retention rate.

-Customer churn rate is the percentage of customers that sign up and then leave within a given amount of time.
-Whereas customer retention rate is the percentage of customers that sign up and stay with you.
+Churn rate and retention rate measure different customer data points.
+Churn rate is the percentage of customers that leave within a given amount of time.
+Whereas retention rate is the percentage of customers that stay with you.

 To put it simply, churn rate is bad because it means you’re losing customers, and retention rate is good because it means you’re keeping customers.

 There are three major benefits to having a high customer retention rate and a low customer churn rate.